majeedthaika/JARVIS_Security_System/README.md

 1. Go to facerec/ folder

-2. Run "python FR_train.py <name>" to add new images to training set + retrain neural net
+2. Run "sudo python FR_train.py <name>" to add new images to training set + retrain neural net

-3. run "python FR_test.py" to see your predicted results
+3. run "sudo python FR_test.py" to see your predicted results

 NOTE: